NEW COURSE due to 2026 SNOW CONDITIONS – updated 4/15

 The final sprint starts at the paddle take-out on the beach of Farewell Bend Park.
 Sprinters will run along side the run course and must be sure to keep left until they reach the bridge the connects Farewell Bend to Riverbend Park.
 Sprinters will run over the bridge and follow the sprint course where they will enter a final race shoot on the main lawn at Riverbend Park.
 On this sprint course there are 2 short stints of lawn running, but the large majority is on pavers.

-At the finish, please enjoy snacks from Trader Joe’s and other beverages from Bigfoot Beverages.
+At the finish, please enjoy beverages from Bigfoot Beverages.

 To view the PPP Sprint Course on Strava, click HERE.